Automated Tests

 Expectations

-E2e tests give us the most confidence to decide if the feature is working, but must only check the parts of code that the lower-level tests can’t cover.
-We should push the testing levels as far down as possible.
+E2e tests give the most confidence to decide if the feature is working, but must only check the parts of code that the lower-level tests can’t cover.
+The testing levels should be pushed as far down as possible.

 Execution Speed | Complexity | Fragility |